 Your doctor will give you specific instructions regarding movement of the joint, pain medication, care of the affected joint, symptoms to watch for, and any activity restrictions.

 You may be asked to rest the joint for several hours right after the procedure.

 Some mild swelling and fullness may be noted in or around the joint.
 Your doctor may suggest that you apply ice if swelling occurs.
 If swelling continues or increases after a day or two, contact the doctor.

 Take a pain reliever for soreness as recommended by your doctor.
 Aspirin or certain other pain medications may increase the chance of bleeding.
 Be sure to take only recommended medications.

 After a knee arthrogram, the affected knee may be wrapped with an elastic bandage for several days.
 You will be shown how to apply the bandage and remove it for bathing and dressing.

 You may notice some clicking or cracking noises with movement of the joint for a few days after the procedure.
 This is normal, and should resolve within a few days.

-Tell your doctor if any of the following occur:
+Tell your doctor if you have any of the following:

-Your doctor may give you additional or alternate instructions after the procedure, depending on your particular situation.
+Your doctor may give you other instructions after the procedure, depending on your particular situation.

 Bayhealth is Southern Delaware’s healthcare leader with hospitals in Dover and in Milford.
 Bayhealth provides a wide range of medical services, including cardiovascular, cancer, orthopaedics and rehabilitation, pediatrics, respiratory care, sleep care, surgical weight loss and women’s services.